PublioElio/School-42-Born2beroot/README.md

 $ sudo cat /var/log/sudo/sudo.log
 ```
 ## Cron
 Cron (or crontab, short for chrono table) is a program that enables the execution of scripts or software in an automatic way, at a certain date and time or at a specified interval.
 It is installed by default in Debian (we can check this with the `apt list cron command`).
-To check and explain the Cron service, you can use [this page](https://crontab.guru/#*_*_*_*_*).
+To test and understand the Cron service, you can use [this page](https://crontab.guru/#*_*_*_*_*).

 __Check `monitoring.sh` (Cron service archives)__
 ```